 The financial statements have been prepared on the historical cost basis except for certain financial instruments, which are measured at fair value or amortised cost.
+Unless otherwise stated, the amounts disclosed are rounded to the nearest Rand.

 3. SIGNIFICANT ACCOUNTING POLICIES